Levi Bellfield: Further developments

 Police were informed in early 2015 that Bellfield, in his cell at HM Prison Wakefield, had admitted to unsolved rape and murder cases.
 The Metropolitan Police co-ordinated the subsequent investigations of ten police forces.
 On 9 November 2016, they issued a statement which said: "All lines of inquiry have now been exhausted and the decision has been taken to close this investigation as there is no evidence to link the individual to any case for which he has not already been convicted."
-It was later revealed by police that Bellfield may have lied about other murders so he could inflict pain on their families.
+It was later revealed by police that Bellfield may have lied about other murders so he could inflict pain on the victims' families.